The late Russ Cleary comes to mind as I looked at the fuss over the rebranding of Diet Coke.

 Calagione’s goal is to brew off-centered beer that stayed out of the mainstream.
 Cleary wanted to build the nation’s third-largest brewer, while Calagione has resisted building a second brewery somewhere else in the country.

-Both Cleary and Calagione recognized the dangers of the beer business and worked to diversify their companies.
+Still, Cleary and Calagione both recognized the dangers of the beer business and worked to diversify their companies.

 Heileman owned bakeries, a snack food maker and a company and a company that made parts for the aerospace industry.